 What have horses taught you the most?

-So many things, bit definitely strong values.
-Compassion, love, respect, trust, consciousness and self-confidence too.
-Laughing at yourself too!
-“Horses are a true mirror to your soul,” (Buck Brannaman), of how you treat yourself, and thus the rest of the world.
+So many things, but definitely strong values.
+Compassion, love, respect, trust, consciousness and self-confidence.
+Laughing at yourself, too!
+“Horses are a true mirror to your soul” (Buck Brannaman), of how you treat yourself, and thus the rest of the world.
 They read you, and tell you more about yourself than you might know.
 I see them as insightful, genuine and forgiving teachers.
 And they have so much to give you back.

-It happened so quick and naturally.
-I’ve had in mind to live this experience for a long time.
-As I browsed through the Globetrotting rides, I saw Tasmania and read with interest how Jen and Jeremy breed and train their horses bit-less and barefoot: my heart clicked.
-Tasmania is both a gem of nature and is heaven for food and wine lovers.
+It happened so quickly and naturally.
+I’ve had it in mind to live this experience for a long time.
+As I browsed through the Globetrotting rides, I saw Tasmania and read with interest how Jen and Jeremy breed and train their horses bitless and barefoot: my heart clicked.
+Tasmania is both a gem of nature and heaven for food and wine lovers.
 I couldn’t wait to be there!

 I recently turned 30 years old, ahah, a milestone!
-I thought this would be the perfect and meaningful gift to give to myself.
-Back to what I love in life: horses, nature…and wine and cheese.
+I thought this would be a perfect and meaningful gift to give to myself.
+Back to what I love in life: horses, nature… and wine and cheese.

-How to pick just one?
-Maybe when we were cantering through the bush, on a narrow path, branches were increasingly flying past us.
+How can I pick just one?
+Maybe when we were cantering through the bush, on a narrow path, branches increasingly flying past us.
 I had to bury my head into Drake’s white mane, closing my eyes, trusting him 200% and feeling absolutely one with him.
-I could only see white hair, feel him breathing and hear his hooves hammering the trail – the perfect definition of when your best buddy horse has your back 🙂
+I could only see white hair, feel him breathing and hear his hooves hammering the trail – the perfect example of when your best buddy horse has your back!

 Why choose this type of travel?
-As in exploring a new country from the back of a horse?
+As in exploring a new place from the back of a horse?

 What is your favourite safari horse of all time and why?